 But it’s a cough that I have and can’t quite control.

 For the past few weeks, I have maintained this blasé attitude about my cough.
 I pushed passed the smirks, glares, and uncomfortable metro shifts.
 I was just sick, they were just hypercritical – and I didn’t want to wear a…. mask.

-Masks in Japan are one of the most common accessory for any woman, man, grandmother, grandfather, child to wear.
+Masks in Japan are one of the most common accessory for any woman, man, grandmother, grandfather, and/or child to wear.
 It is a white cloth that covers the nose and mouth and prevents germs from spreading.
-It’s practical and considerate when you are crammed on the metro with thousands of people every day.
-But until now, I didn’t think -I- needed to wear a mask.
+It’s practical and considerate when you are crammed on the metro with hundreds of people every day.
+But until now, I didn’t think *I* needed to wear a mask.